-Hot cocoa may sound like more of a wintertime beverage, but it’s the perfect drink for the fall season as well.
+Hot cocoa may sound like more of a wintertime beverage, but it’s actually a delicious autumn coffee treat.
 For most of us, this is when the weather starts to cool down, and sipping on a hot cocoa just feels right - especially when you combine it with peppermint flavoring.

 “In a saucepan, combine the cream, milk, sugar, and salt and heat over medium-low heat.
 When the cream mixture just begins to steam, add the chopped chocolate, and stir, until melted.
 Stir in the peppermint oil.”
 Of course, you can also order this from Starbucks or another coffee shop, but making it home is much more economical.

 A salted caramel latte is just as it sounds; it takes the classic latte to another level by adding in the sweet and salty flavors of salted caramel.
 All you need to make this drink at home is: